devtron-labs/devtron/docs/user-guide/creating-application/config-maps.md

 Sub Path feature is not applicable in case of external configmap.

 ## File Permission
-File permission will be provide at the configmap level not on the each key of the configmap. it will take 3 digit standard permission for the file.
+File permission will be provide at the configmap level not on the each key of the configmap.
+It will take 3 digit standard permission for the file.

 ### \(B\) Kubernetes External ConfigMap

-You can select `Kubernetes External ConfigMap` in the `data type` field if you have created a ConfigMap using the Kubectl command.
+You can select `Kubernetes External ConfigMap` in the `data type` field if you have created a ConfigMap using the kubectl command.

 By default, the data type is set to `Kubernetes ConfigMap`.